evandough/enterprise-endpoint-infra/infrastructure-automation/README.md

 ARM template that deploys a Windows Server 2019 Domain Controller and Windows 10 client in an isolated Azure virtual network for Active Directory lab environments.

 ## TL;DR
-- Update variables in `template.json` before deployment!
+-This is a test lab environment - beef up security controls for production use.
+Future revisions will be made.
-- This is a test lab environment - beef up security controls for production use.
+- Update variables in `template.json` and `deploy.yaml` before deployment!

 ## Resources Created
 - Virtual Network: **YOUR-VNET-NAME-HERE** (10.0.0.0/16)